agh-glk/fcs/docs/source/crawler/web_interface.rst

    Pings if Crawling Unit is alive.

-   :return: Information if Crawling Unit is alive
+   :return: Information if Crawling Unit is alive.
    :rtype: string